 Field Trips to Carlsbad Flower Fields

-Education Programs at Carlsbad Flower Fields
+Education Programs at Carlsbad Flower Fields for 2021

 - Composting Program – Teaches students the principles of recycling, using worms as the “world’s greatest recycler.”
 Each composting session is taught by a Master Composter.
 Worms are a fun way for kids to learn about recycling and become more aware of the environment.